Article by Mark Trotta

 In 1978, the 750cc SEI was bored and stroked to 906cc.
 125 mph top-end speeds were now obtainable, and cruising speeds were at lower rpm's.
 Styling changes included a small, fork-mounted fairing wrapped around the gauges, with the fuel tank now hidden beneath outer panels.

-Benelli had surpassed the Japanese in multi-cylinder bikes, only until 1978, when Kawasaki introduced their six-cylinder motorcycle, the KZ-1300.
-The liquid cooled engine came equipped with a radiator, mounted on the down tubes of the frame.
+Benelli had surpassed the Japanese in multi-cylinder bikes, but only until 1978, when Kawasaki introduced their six-cylinder motorcycle, the KZ-1300.
+The liquid cooled engine came equipped with a radiator mounted on the down tubes of the frame.
 Cast wheels front and rear had disc brakes, with two discs up front and one out back.

 The KZ was a complex, sophisticated machine.
-Using a trio of 2-barrel Mikuni 32mm carbs, the double-overhead cam motor put out 120-horsepower and 85 ft/lb of torque.
+Using a trio of two-barrel Mikuni 32mm carbs, the dual-cam motor put out 120-horsepower and 85 ft/lb of torque.
 A driveshaft was used to deliver power to the rear wheel.
 Weighing over 700 pounds, road tests of the era showed the big Kaw topping 140 mph, with quarter-mile times under 12 seconds.

 The following year, Honda introduced their six-cylinder bike, the twin-cam, 24 valve CBX-1000.
 Achieving a satisfactory engine width (rider's knee-to-knee) was solved by tilting the engine forward in the chassis 33 degrees, then mounting the carburetors with a V-shaped manifold.
 By doing this, all six carbs angled in towards the centerline of the motorcycle.

 Most modern multi-cylinder motorcycle engines have both the alternator and the ignition system driven directly off the end of the crankshaft.
 Given the larger width of the six-cylinder machine, having the alternator and the ignition on the sides would severely hamper the cornering capability of any motorcycle.
 Honda engineer Shoichiro Irimajiri, designer of both the 250cc and 297cc six-cylinder GP race engines, solved the issue by utilizing an engine jack-shaft.

 The jack-shaft is turned by a 34mm chain, driven by a sprocket machined in the middle of the crank.
 One end drives the alternator, the other end times the ignition, as well as the starter motor gear.
 It also carries power from the crankshaft to the clutch housing, which in turn spins the oil pump through sprockets and chain.